In this explainer, we will learn how to describe the components of the human genome and outline why scientists want to study the human genome.

 Looking back at our options, we can eliminate some choices.
 Creating new variants of genetic diseases is incredibly dangerous and not something that an epidemiologist, or in fact any scientist, would want to do.
 Genetically modifying the human genome to become more susceptible to disease is also dangerous and detrimental to human health, so we can also eliminate this choice.
 We already know that the DNA is the genetic material of humans; this was confirmed by a series of experiments in the 20th century but not by epidemiologists studying the human genome.

-Therefore, we can conclude that epidemiologists may want to study the human genome to determine what genes in humans can cause disease.
+Therefore, we can conclude that epidemiologists may want to study the human genome to determine what genes in humans can cause disease or make a person at risk of catching a disease.

 The discoveries of the human genome also have valuable applications in other areas of science.
 For instance, sequencing the genomes of other organisms has allowed us to compare the genomes of different species and provided valuable evidence for how organisms have evolved over time.